 The package

-is available now on CRAN
+is available now on CRAN and

 a vignette is available